Skip to Main Content

 • Additional information and functionality provided via the Block drawer on the right-hand side of the module.

-• There is no dashboard in the central panel but a Module dashboard block is added to the blocks drawer and displays Activities and Quick Links.
+• There is no dashboard in the central column but a Module dashboard block is available from the Block drawer and displays Activities and Quick Links.

 • You can choose to close the Module index and Block drawer to increase your working space when designing or navigating modules.